 Below, find current futures odds for the next Stanley Cup winner.
 Click on any odds to go directly to the sportsbook, claim your bonus, and get your bets in.
 Check our NHL odds feed for real-time Stanley Cup game odds.

 How Do the NHL Playoffs Work?

-The NHL postseason returns to its normal format this season: 16 teams qualify, eight each from the Eastern and Western Conference.
+The NHL postseason follows its usual format: 16 teams qualify, eight each from the Eastern and Western Conference.